 We will publish a release candidate versions for any major or minor release before the full release to allow feedback from users.
 Patch versions will not normally have an release candidate.

-Before a release is finalized the Cori only tests and Perlmutter only tests should be run.
+Before a release is finalized the Cori only tests should be run.